kindht/CarND-Term1-Project1-Lane_Line_Finding/README.md

 A possible improvement would be implement a better algorithm for curved lanes ,  i.e. to figure out a better way to calculate  average slope for each lane and better fit them

-Another improvement could be using cv2.inRange() to assist the lane detection, while I am not quite sure about it yet
+Another improvement could be using cv2.inRange() to assist the lane detection